 Most of the time I brush the crust with milk but I had whipping cream on hand and used that before sprinkling the top with sugar.
 I didn’t see much difference from using milk.
 You can’t buy an apple pie anywhere that even comes close to homemade.
 Serve an apple pie and you’ll find you have more friends & family than you realized! ?
 Click here for the recipe. – Jenny Jones

 I love casseroles.
 Cook once / eat twice /or three times.
 And casseroles are always flexible: a little more of this, a little less of that, and they still turn out.
-This is a little like my Spicy Mexican Casserole but made not spicy using an Anaheim pepper, with corn tortillas and added vegetables.
+This is a little like my Spicy Mexican Casserole but made not spicy, with corn tortillas and an added vegetable.
 I always try to include as many vegetables as possible in every meal, besides the salads I make every day.

-Vegetables are the key to good health so besides lots of fresh tomatoes, I include antioxidant-rich bell pepper along with the Anaheim green chili pepper.
+Vegetables are the key to good health so besides lots of fresh tomatoes, I include antioxidant-rich bell pepper but I eliminated the Anaheim green chili pepper because not everyone can find them.
+So including Anaheim peppers is now optional and you would use 1 cup bell pepper plus one Anaheim pepper.
 Anaheim peppers (also called long peppers) are green and measure about 7 inches long.These peppers are great for anyone not liking anything too spicy but who does like a flavorful pepper.
-Of course you can use Jalapeño peppers instead but the Anaheim pepper is perfect for me.
+Of course you can use Jalapeño peppers instead if you like it spicy.

 This recipe is high in fiber from the black beans and corn tortillas.
 All corn tortillas are not the same, in fact they can be very different.
 I tried Whole Foods 365 brand and they were dry and disappointing.
 My preference is Guerrero brand if you can find them.